Financial-Times/dotcom-tool-kit/docs/developing-tool-kit.md

 ## Development workflow

 At the root of the repository, `npm run watch` will run the Typescript compiler and build files when you change them.
-It's recommended to leave that running whil you develop things.
+It's recommended to leave that running while you develop things.

 ### Manually testing a plugin